korfriend/VizMotive-WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - SetLookAt(Vector value)	-- Set a target lookAt position (for head an eyes movement)
 - SetRagdollPhysicsEnabled(bool value) -- Activate dynamic ragdoll physics.
 Note that kinematic ragdoll physics is always active (ragdoll is animation-driven/kinematic by default).
 - IsRagdollPhysicsEnabled() : bool
+- SetIntersectionDisabled(bool value) -- turn off intersection test for this ragdoll.
+This only affects direct intersection check with Scene::Intersects()
+- IsIntersectionDisabled() : bool
 - SetRagdollFatness(float value) -- Control the overall fatness of the ragdoll body parts except head (default: 1)
 - SetRagdollHeadSize(float value) -- Control the overall size of the ragdoll head (default: 1)
 - GetRagdollFatness() : float